dv-lse/fdi-patent-innovate/data/narrative.md

 You can explore on he globe how regional innovation benefit from foreign investments.

 Each blue bubble shows the average impact of a foreign investment on patent increase.
 The bigger the bubble, the larger the increase in patent production.
-The flows in orange are the 100 most impactful.
+The flows in orange are the 100 most impactful investments.

 # Credits